tlverse/tlverse-handbook/05-origami.md

 we are interested in the conditional mean with continuous outcome, one could use the squared error loss; had the outcome been binary, one could resort to the indicator (0-1) loss.
-The unified loss-based framework also reconciles censored and full data estimation methods, as full data estimators are recovered as special cases of censored data estimators.
+The unified loss-based framework also reconciles censored and full data estimation methods, by generalizing any loss based learning for full data into loss based learning for general censored data.

 ## Example: cross-validation and prediction